 What are the tall tropical plants on the Commons?

 They are called Canna (not Canna Lilies).
 We are now mostly growing dwarf varieties—Canna Cannova and Canna Toucan.
 The tallest ones with multi-colored leaves are Tropicanna Canna.
 They form large tuberous roots that we dig each fall and store in a nearby basement.
 Canna are not winter hardy to stay in the ground in our climate.
 Contact us in the fall for Canna giveaways if you would like to grow some of these!

 We grow several varieties of kale, both edible and ornamental.

-Since 2016, we have been growing edible kale on the Commons, in the eight new in-ground plantings.
+Since 2016, we have been growing edible kale on the Commons, in the eight in-ground plantings.
 We harvest leaves from mid-summer on and donate them to Loaves & Fishes downtown soup kitchen.
 Feel free to pick a leaf or two from these during the summer and fall seasons!
-Edible varieties we grow include Redbor, Baltisk Rod Purpurkal, Red Russian, Nero Di Toscana Lacinato and Dwarf Blue Curled.
+Edible varieties we grow include Dinosaur Kale, Baltisk Rod Purpurkal, Red Russian, and Nero Di Toscana Lacinato.

 How about the sweet potato vines?